ragozzine/last-first-letter-collab/README.md

 >Gazing out at the indifferent sea, Harold's absent-minded mind tried in vain to mould his mushy memory into a shape from which he could divine why he was at the seashore, alone, carrying an oversized novelty rubber mallet.

-This verbose sentence could then be followed by a setnece starting with a **T** such as:
+This verbose sentence could then be followed by a sentence starting with a **T** such as:

 >"This," thought Harold, "sucks."